iorobertob/kimo_database/README.md

 ## v 1.0.1

 ## TODO
+- Add a superuser
-- Replace upload options for thumbs, etc., with links to those resources.
+Replace upload options for thumbs, etc., with links to those resources.
 Where to host them then?
 - Migrate to postgres?

 ## Deploy